ryan027151/ryan027151/README.md

 - 👋 Hi, I’m XuanTing
-- 👀 I’m interested in Data Analysis, Machine Learning, and AI
+- 👀 I’m interested in Data Analysis, Cybersecurity, Machine Learning, and AI
 - 🌱 I learned Python and MySQL
 - 💞️ I’m looking to collaborate on my Linkedin: linkedin.com/in/xuanting-lin-85985a215
 - 📫 How to reach me ryan027151@gmail.com